Special Report: How a German tech giant trims its U.S. tax bill

 But he said the case of SAP shows the United States is also a victim of tax avoidance by foreign companies; the U.S. treasury, too, could benefit from tax reform.

-Like all companies, SAP has a responsibility to investors to maximize returns by minimizing costs, including taxes.
+Like all companies, SAP has a responsibility to investors to maximise returns by minimising costs, including taxes.
 "Clearly, if I was an investor looking at two identical companies, I would choose the one with the lower tax rate," said Robert Jakobsen, senior equity analyst at Jyske Bank in Denmark, who covers SAP.

 ACQUIRED TAX EFFICIENCY